Skip to main content

 • Social skills

-The neuropsychologist will also review your child’s medical and school records to help understand how the test results relate to daily life.
+The psychologist may also review your child’s medical and school records to help understand how the test results relate to daily life.

 Call To Schedule